World reacts to Trump's 'shithole countries' remarks

 "It shows a lack of respect and ignorance never seen before in the recent history of the US by any President," Lamothe tweeted.

-As there is currently no US ambassador, embassy charge d'affaires Robin Diallo will meet with President Jovenel Moïse Friday, a senior statement department official told CNN.
+As the US ambassador position in Haiti is vacant, the charge d'affaires at the embassy, Robin Diallo, will meet with Haitian President Jovenel Moïse on Friday, a senior State Department official told CNN.

+The Trump administration announced late last year it would end the TPS designation for Haiti, a move that could affect tens of thousands of Haitian immigrants.
+The Department of Homeland Security on Monday announced it would also end protections for more than 200,000 Salvadorans.

+El Salvador's Foreign Minister Hugo Martinez responded to Trump's comments by tweeting about Salvadoran contributions to the United States, saying "a good part of those who helped rebuild New Orleans after Katrina were Salvadoran.
+I feel proud to be Salvadoran."

+Jean Manes, US envoy to El Salvador, tweeted in Spanish: "I have had the privilege to travel around this beautiful country and meet thousands of Salvadorans.
+It is an honor to live and work here.
+We remain 100% committed."

+The official account for the US Embassy in San Salvador tweeted in Spanish: "The United States is proud to be a partner of El Salvador and we remain firm in our friendship that dates back various decades."

-Nepal, which became a Temporary Protected Status nation after an earthquake in 2015, said authorities were discussing their response to the matter.
+Nepal, which became a TPS nation after a major earthquake in 2015, said authorities were discussing their response to the matter.

-The country's Foreign Minister Bharat Raj Paudyal told CNN "we are aware of President Trump's comments, and our ministry is discussing the matter."
+The South Asian country's Foreign Minister Bharat Raj Paudyal told CNN "we are aware of President Trump's comments, and our ministry is discussing the matter."

+A senior official from Somalia, also on the US list of TPS nations, told CNN that Trump's comments were unworthy of a response.

+"It sounds like fake news to me," said Somali Information Minister Abdirahman Omar Osman, speaking by phone from Mogadishu.
+"If it's real, it doesn't need a response.
+Those comments do not deserve a response."

 On Twitter, former Mexican President and longtime Trump critic Vicente Fox said the US leader's mouth "is the foulest shithole in the world."